cockpit-project/cockpit-podman/README.md

 # Getting and building the source

-Make sure you have `npm` available (usually from your distribution package).
 These commands check out the source and build it into the `dist/` directory:

 ```